 1. INTRODUCTION

 Protected areas play a vital role for biodiversity conservation (Tomadon et al., 2019).
-This key role does not lie only in serving as refuge for biodiversity but they contribute to poverty reduction by providing naturals resources and ecosystems services to surroundings habitats and local people (Li et al., 2024).
+This key role not only serves as refuge for biodiversity but, they contribute to poverty reduction by providing naturals resources and ecosystems services to surrounding habitats and local people (Li et al., 2024).
 However, these areas are prone to multiple pressures associated to human activities like urbanization, mining and agriculture expansion (Kalischek et al., 2023).
 The disturbances caused by human activities are jeopardizing ecological balances and threatening the livelihoods of local communities (Li et al., 2024).
 This degradation is exacerbated by climate change, which disrupts flora and soil macrofauna, which play an important role in maintaining the health of terrestrial ecosystems (Weiskopf et al., 2020).

 Vegetation fires are among the main drivers of habitat degradation and threats to biodiversity ( Afelu et al., 2016, Konko et al., 2021).
-In fact, fires contribute to greenhouse gas emissions (Ribeiro-Kumara et al., 2020; Singh, 2022) and changes in precipitation patterns and temperature increases (Dastour et al., 2024), thus affecting biodiversity and accelerate the invasion by exotic species.
+In fact, fires contribute to greenhouse gas emissions (Ribeiro-Kumara et al., 2020; Singh, 2022) and changes in precipitation patterns and increasing temperatures (Dastour et al., 2024), thus, affecting biodiversity and accelerating the invasion by exotic species.
 For example, the increasing frequency of fires disrupts the growth and development cycle of certain species (Soro et al., 2021).
 Even fire-resistant seeds can see their germination capacity disrupted by the increasingly short intervals between fires and their growing intensity (Afelu et al., 2025).
-Fire also disrupts the natural habitats of many animal and plant species, which can lead to the loss of certain species, particularly those that are already endangered or have small populations.
+Fire also disrupts the natural habitat of many animal and plant species.
+This can lead to the loss of certain species, particularly those that are already endangered or have small populations.
 (Alba et al., 2015, Lee et al., 2024).

 Among fauna, invertebrates are pointed out as a key component influencing the functioning and dynamics of savanna ecosystems (Walker et al., 2024; Madikana et al., 2025).
-Indeed, intensity and frequency of fires in savanna greatly affect the invertebrate communities.
+Intensity and frequency of fires in savannas greatly affect the invertebrate communities.
 Among invertebrates, ants are a key component of savanna biodiversity.
-These insects are implied in many ecological functions such seed dispersal, nutrient cycling and scavengers influencing directly resilience and productivity (Ouattara et al., 2023; Walker et al., 2024).
+These insects are implied in many ecological functions such as seed dispersal, nutrient cycling and scavengers directly influencing resilience and productivity (Ouattara et al., 2023; Walker et al., 2024).
 Ants are also sensitive to environmental changes, and therefore, are commonly used as biological indicators for invertebrates and included in monitoring programs dealing on the pressure of human activities on biodiversity and ecosystems (Kone et al., 2018, Azcárate, et al., 2021, Walker et al., 2024).

 In Lamto savanna, studies on fire had been implemented since the creation of reserve in 1961 in order to maintain the structure of vegetation i.e the coexistence of shrubs and trees (Dauget & Menault 1992, Dembélé 2008).
-Likewise, several studies were conducted on ant , dealing with the effect of fire regimes (Kone et al., 2018), nutrient cyling (Ouattara et al., 2023) and their distribution above and below ground in forest-savanna mosaic areas (Yeo 2006).
-Despite, these efforts some habitats in Lamto reserve savanna remain unexplored and understudied.
-It is the case of “Unburned Savanna”, a plot of 50 hectares preserved from bushfire since more than 60-year-old.
+Likewise, several studies were conducted on ants, dealing with the effect of fire regimes (Kone et al., 2018), nutrient cycling (Ouattara et al., 2023) and their distribution above and below ground in forest-savanna mosaic areas (Yeo 2006).
+Despite these efforts, some habitats in Lamto reserve savanna remain unexplored and understudied.
+This is the case for “Unburned Savanna”, a plot of 50 hectares preserved from bushfire since more than 60-year-old.
 Regarding this lack of scientific information, understanding the “Unburned savanna” ant assemblage will be useful in determining the effect of 60 years of fire exclusion on ants and by congruence on insects in Lamto Scientific Reserve habitat types.

-In this study, we aim to address two objectives: (1) to provide a baseline data for ant community in “Unburned Savanna”; and (2) to evaluate difference in ant community considering surrounding annually burned savanna and gallery forest.
-This study is a pioneering study and will help to provide a preliminary understanding of long -term savanna fire exclusion on insects like ants and on biodiversity globally.
+In this study, we aim to address two objectives: (1) to provide baseline data for ant communities in “Unburned Savanna”; and (2) to evaluate differences in ant community considering surrounding annually burned savanna and gallery forest.
+This is a pioneer study that will help provide a preliminary understanding of long-term savanna fire exclusion on insects, like ants, and on global biodiversity.